-We quantify how accounting for governance, land-use, and climate risks can influence decisions for protected area establishment at a global scale.
+In this paper we quantify how accounting for governance, land-use, and climate risks can influence decisions for protected area establishment at a global scale.
 We show how accounting for these risks can identify key areas that may be most resilient to future change, thus buffering biodiversity against risk.